Bruschi die casting BLOG. Stay on top of the Industry

 Changing mold morphology means to avoid issues such as shrinkage porosity.
 Specialists can operate on:

 - Feeding channel: if porosities are near injection gate the simplest and most effective way is to modify mold runner in order to slow down feeding channel solidification and increase compressing effect of stroke

 - Cooling system: as for machine the aim is to reach porosities zones in order to cool down casting hotspots

 Many benefits are given by these simulation software: for example less rejected products, shorten delivery time and improved quality.
 These predictions lead to significant cost reduction, improving material and energy consumption and reducing scraps.

-If you want to be updated on trends and innovations in die casting industries and learn more about die casting defects, please subscribe to our blog, and if you have any comments or questions, please feel free to fill in the form here below.
+If you want to be updated on trends and innovations in die casting industries and learn more about die casting defects, please subscribe to our blog.